 4. “The Bad and the Beautiful” (1952)

 Directed by the great Vincente Minnelli, The Bad and the Beautiful is often cited as one of the best movies about Hollywood ever made.
 The film features Lana Turner in her iconic role as actress Georgia Lorrison, while Kirk plays the manipulative, ambitious, and maddeningly complex Hollywood producer, Jonathan Shields.
 In the film, Jonathan is one of the most successful producers in Hollywood and he, desperately, wants three particular people to work with him on his next film: actress Georgia Lorrison, director Fred Amiel (Barry Sullivan), and screenwriter James Lee Bartlow (Dick Powell).
 Jonathan has worked with all three of them before and even acted as a sort of springboard for each of their careers.
 However, he has, also, managed to betray the trust of each of them and none of them are sure they could (or should) ever work with him again.
 Kirk gives an incredible performance in this film as Jonathan and, at times, his intensity is so raw that it, actually, borders on frightening.
 Since The Bad and the Beautiful is a movie about Hollywood, many viewers have debated over which Hollywood legend each character represents.
 But, in reality, you’ll find that most of the characters are a combination of various Hollywood legends, rather than any one particular star.
 Jonathan, clearly, shares traits with David O. Selznick, Orson Welles, and Val Lewton, while Lana Turner’s character, Georgia, has obvious parallels with Diana Barrymore (John Barrymore’s daughter) and even, possibly, Minnelli’s ex-wife, Judy Garland.
-Make no mistake, The Bad and the Beautiful is a gritty movie for its time and it’s entirely possible that this film, actually, ruffled some feathers within the industry.
-That would explain why this future classic was never nominated for Best Picture and, in fact, currently holds the record for the most Oscars ever won by a movie that wasn’t nominated for Best Picture, with an impressive 5 wins.
+It’s entirely possible that The Bad and the Beautiful, actually, ruffled some feathers within the industry.
+Which would explain why this future classic was never nominated for Best Picture and, in fact, still holds the record for the most Oscars ever won by a film not nominated for Best Picture, with an impressive 5 wins.

 5. “Lonely Are the Brave” (1962)